mighdoll/public-notes/host+shader libraries.md

 }
 ```

 The `HostedShader` should provide readers for those resources.
-The reader API should use function syntax with `()` rather than property access syntax to remind the caller that the values may change if the shader is reconfigured.
+Using function syntax with `()` rather than property access syntax reminds the caller that the values may change if the shader is reconfigured.

 ```ts
 const outBuf: GPUBuffer = scan.output();
 ```
 ### Manual Fusion
 To run additional shader code within the same GPU thread, `HostedShader`s may offer API hooks to call application provided shader functions.